Champagne Taittinger

 Taittinger Collection

-A series of vintage champagnes in artist bottles – collaborations with visual artists that change every year.
-The bottle design becomes part of the concept, the cuvée itself remains classically Brut.
+A series of vintage champagnes in artist bottles, collaborations with visual artists that change each year.
+The bottle design becomes part of the concept, the cuvée itself remains classic Brut.

 Type: Brut · Artist collaboration